CareNet

 Provide low-income residents with one-on-one assistance connecting to medical and social services.

-Provide northwest Ohioans with free assistance enrolling in Marketplace and Ohio Medicaid plans.
+Provide residents with free assistance enrolling in Marketplace and Ohio Medicaid plans.

 Founded in 2002, CareNet is building on its successful foundation while continuing to meet community needs.
-CareNet’s charity care network has helped more than 29,100 low-income, uninsured Lucas County residents get medical care for free or at a reduced cost.
-CareNet’s community health workers have connected more than 1,300 low-income residents to needed medical and social services.
-And CareNet’s navigators have assisted thousands of northwest Ohioans with assessing and applying for coverage through the federal Health Insurance Marketplace and Ohio Medicaid.
+CareNet’s charity care network has helped more than 29,250 low-income, uninsured Lucas County residents get medical care for free or at a reduced cost.
+CareNet’s community health workers have connected more than 1,440 low-income residents to needed medical and social services.
+And CareNet’s application counselors have assisted hundreds of Lucas County residents with assessing and applying for coverage through the federal Health Insurance Marketplace and Ohio Medicaid.

 Latest News